malaysia-ai/context-parallelism/README.md

 # context-parallelism

+Context Parallelism by us!

+## What we support

-Support Ring Attention https://arxiv.org/abs/2310.01889 using Flex Attention.
+1. Support Ring Attention https://arxiv.org/abs/2310.01889 using Flex Attention.